TrildaDevCenter-Android/trildadevcenter-docker-android/README.md

 tags :

 - latest
-represents the latest API level released for the Android SDK, currently 33 it contains only the latest version of the Android SDK and the build tools for this API level.
+represents the latest API level released for the Android SDK, currently 35 it contains only the latest version of the Android SDK and the build tools for this API level.

+- preview
+represents the latest API level released for the Android SDK, currently 35, shgould be soon be for api level 36/ android 16 it contains only the preview version of the Android SDK and the build tools for this API level.

 - level-YY
 corresponds to a specific level which is not the latest available